mkdzv/mkdzv/README.md

 # About Me:
-Hello, user, welcome in. <br> I do a bit of everything, frontend & backend development, artificial intelligence, cybersecurity, data science, whatever's interesting.<br>Love taking part in Hackathons, CTFs, LeetCode, TryHackMe, anything competitive or challenging.<br>Eventually plan to build startups, but for now just making cool stuff and learning.<br>If you want to collaborate on my projects, feel free, otherwise if there is anything else contact me <br>Bye now :)
+Hello, user, welcome in, <br> I do a bit of everything, frontend & backend development, artificial intelligence, cybersecurity, data science, whatever's interesting.<br>Love taking part in Hackathons, CTFs, LeetCode, TryHackMe, anything competitive or challenging.<br>Eventually plan to build startups, but for now just making cool stuff and learning.<br>If you want to collaborate on my projects, feel free, otherwise if there is anything else contact me <br>Bye now :)

 # Tech Stack: